jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (3B) If a vehicle is subject to a direction under subsection (1) or (3) on the grounds that the vehicle's exhaust system exceeds any prescribed noise or decibel limits, the vehicle's exhaust system must, before new evidence of vehicle inspection may be issued, be certified as complying with the relevant limits in accordance with any prescribed testing and certification procedure.
 (4) A notice under subsection (1) may include a condition to the effect that the vehicle may continue to be driven to reach a specified place for repair or may continue to be driven for a given time or under limitations as to speed or route or otherwise.
 (5) A notice under subsection (3) may include a condition to the effect that the vehicle may continue to be driven to reach a specified place for repair.
-(6) A notice given by the Agency in the Gazette for any purpose specified in this section, and a corresponding notice given under any former enactment and continued in force by this Act, may be amended from time to time, or revoked, by the Agency in the same manner.
+(6) A notice given by the Minister in the Gazette for any purpose specified in this section, and a corresponding notice given under any former enactment and continued in force by this Act, may be amended from time to time, or revoked, by the Minister in the same manner.

 ### 116 Enforcement of directions
 (1) An enforcement officer may arrest without warrant a person whom the officer has good cause to suspect has failed to comply with a direction given under section 113 or section 115.